-The COLA calculation is represented by the following formula: 50% of the COLA is calculated by taking the previous 5-year average investment return, less 5% (5-year return -5.0%, with a max of 4%) and 50% calculated using the increase in the CPI-U from the prior September 30 (max of 3%) for a total maximum COLA of 3.5%.
+The COLA calculation is represented by the following formula: 50% of the COLA is calculated by taking the previous 5-year average investment return, less 5% (5-year return - 5.0%, with a max of 4%) and 50% calculated using the increase in the CPI-U from the prior September 30 (max of 3%) for a total maximum COLA of 3.5%.

 The benefit adjustments are provided to all retirees entitled to receive a benefit adjustment as of June 30, 2012 under the law then in effect, and for all other retirees the benefit adjustments shall commence upon the third anniversary of the date of retirement or the date on which the retiree reaches his or her Social Security retirement age, whichever is later.
-For police and fire employees that retired under the provisions of § 45-21.2-5(b)(1)(A), the benefit adjustment provided shall commence on the later of the third anniversary of the date of retirement or the date on which the retiree reaches age fifty-five (55); or for police and fire employees retiring under the provisions of §45-21.2-5(b)(1)(B), the benefit adjustment shall commence on the later of the third anniversary of the date of retirement or the date of settirement or the date of retirement or the date of settirement or the date of retirement or the date of retirement or the date on which the retiree reaches age fifty (50).
+For police and fire employees that retired under the provisions of § 45-21.2-5(b)(1)(A), the benefit adjustment provided shall commence on the later of the third anniversary of the date of retirement or the date on which the retiree reaches age fifty-five (55); or for police and fire employees retiring under the provisions of §45-21.2-5(b)(1)(B), the benefit adjustment shall commence on the later of the third anniversary of the date of retirement or the date on which the retiree reaches age fifty (50).
 For all present and former employees, active and retired members, and beneficiaries receiving any retirement, disability or death allowance or benefit of any kind, the annual benefit adjustment provided in any calendar year is equal to the lesser of either the member's retirement allowance or the first \$26,688 (indexed as of January 1, 2019) of retirement allowance, multiplied by the percentage resulting from the COLA calculation as outlined in the preceding paragraph.
 The retirement amount subject to the COLA calculation is indexed annually in the same percentage as the COLA determination and is run annually regardless of the collective funding status.

-For members and/or beneficiaries of members who retired on or before June 30, 2015, the indexed amount of \$26,688 is replaced with \$32,025 (indexed as of January 1, 2019) until the municipal plan's funded ratio, calculated by the system's actuary, exceeds eighty percent (80%).
-At such time, the benefit adjustments will then be provided on the lower amount (currently indexed at \$26,688).
+For members and/or beneficiaries of members who retired on or before June 30, 2015, the indexed amount of \$27,184 is replaced with \$32,621 (indexed as of January 1, 2020) until the municipal plan's funded ratio, calculated by the system's actuary, exceeds eighty percent (80%).
+At such time, the benefit adjustments will then be provided on the lower amount (currently indexed at \$27,184).

-The actual COLA paid to retirees effective January 1, 2019 within MERS units that had achieved an 80% funding status was 1.86%.
-Retirees within 50 MERS units received the COLA.
+The actual COLA paid to retirees effective January 1, 2020 within MERS units that had achieved an 80% funding status was 1.56%.
+Retirees within 54 MERS units received the COLA.